murrayrudd/anchor-framework-simulator/python/README.md

 python generate_figures.py
 ```

-This produces five PNG files in the working directory.
+This produces PNG files in the working directory.
 To use the framework programmatically:

 ```python
 from anchor_framework import FrameworkParameters, rho_star, steady_state_B